 The hotel staff should therefore make it a rule to thoroughly check the hygiene of different areas of the premises, and report any deviations so that they can be handled before the guests notice them and complain.

 Keeping track of employee and guest accidents, and near misses is essential.
 Doing so helps you to spot trends of what incidents happen the most, and where on the premises they occur.
 When you know that, you can implement safety measures to deal with the most common risks leading to accident claims and reports.

 For example, putting clearer ‘slippery floor’ signs after a slip is an example of a simple solution that makes all the difference.

 5. Safety observations

 Anyone working long enough in the hospitality industry can attest to walkouts happening.
-Walkouts could be a result of delayed or poor service, no rooms, in a rush to checkout, forgetting to pay before leaving, etc.
+Walkouts could result from delayed or poor service, no rooms, a rush to checkout, forgetting to pay before leaving, etc.

 Monitor your reviews online to see what you could improve to reduce walkouts and track any conditions that might have led to a walkout when one occurs.